 How to reach Parma

 A visit to Parma makes for a great day trip from several nearby Italian cities like Milan, Florence and Bologna.
+If based out of the latter, here are a bunch of other day trips from Bologna you should explore.
 The best way to reach Parma is by taking a train to its central train station irrespective of where your base location in Italy is.
 With a very well connected rail network, we found trains to be the most convenient mode of transport to navigate through the country.
 So whether you are based out of Milan, Florence, Rome or Venice, you can easily find a train to Parma.
 Once you reach Parma station, there are public buses to take you around the city, making it really easy to travel around.

 If you are basing yourself out of Rome, here are some essential travel tips for Rome to help you find your way around the city!